codewithasadofficial/Humanex_v4.0/README.md

 CODEWITHASAD-LCEB0V-1531

-Simply paste the key into the activation window and click Activate.
+Paste the key into the activation window and click Activate.

 ⸻